solderq35/hitruns/README.md

 ### Technologies Used:

 -   NodeJS and Typescript for backend.
-Typescript
 -   Next.JS and React Bootstrap Frameworks used for front-end design (particularly for design of navbar, dropdown menus).
 -   Pulled data from speedrun.com's RESTFUL api (https://github.com/speedruncomorg/api/tree/master/version1)